-Criteria JORC Code Explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
+RC Code 2012 Table 1.
+Section 3: Estimation and Reporting of Mineral Resources Criteria JORC Code Explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
 The historical well data were reviewed and validated as a part of the mineral resource estimate process.
 A total of 282 historical oil and gas wells were utilized within the Green River Property and within a 25 km of the property.
 Of the 282 wells 52 (18%) collars were validated for the mineral resource estimate.
 Validation involved the reviewing of historical well logs with the Utah Government reported well depth, ground and KB elevations, and stratigraphic formation top picks.
 Well collar coordinates and elevations were further validated by comparing well log data with Light Detection and Ranging (LIDAR) surface topographic information (USGS 3DEP LidarExplorer) with a resolution approximately 10 m.
 With respect to stratigraphic formation tops, all wells within Emery and Grand counties were exported from the Utah Government and loaded into commercial mine planning software Micromine (v25.0).
-For the mineral resource estimation, well collars are hung from the Kelly Bushing (KB) elevation.
-Wells missing their KB elevation by adding 15 ft to the ground elevation, Ground elevations were calculated for all wells using the LIDAR and then compared against the reported Utah Government collar location and LIDAR ground elevation was used.
-If the difference between the twell log or Utah Government ground elevation was used.
-If the difference between the Utah Government and LIDAR ground elevation was greater than ±20 ft, the Utah Government ground elevation was used.
-If the difference between the Utah Government and LIDAR ground elevation and screater were property, which is 15 km of the Green River Property.
+For the mineral resource estimation, well collars are hung for the Kelly Bushing (KB) elevation.
+Wells missing their KB elevation by adding 15 ft to the ground elevation.
+Ground elevations were calculated for all wells using the LiDAR and then compared against the reported Utah Government documented ground elevation.
+Was used.
+If the difference between the Well Gog or Utah Government ground elevation was used.
+If the difference between the Utah Government and LiDAR ground elevation was greater than ±20 ft, the Utah Government and LiDAR ground elevation was greater than ±21 ft, the LiDAR source and the difference between the Utah Government and LiDAR ground elevation was greater than ±22 ft, the Utah Government and LiDAR ground elevation was greater than ±20 ft. the Wells within 5 km of the Green River Property.
 With respect to hydrogeological information, wells situated adjacent to the project enabled a general review of porosity in the Leadville Limestone.
-The CP reviewed historical porosity data for the Salt Wash oilfield, which is located approximately 5.5 km southeast of the Green River Property.
-With respect to hydrogeological information, wells situated
+The CP reviewed historical porosity dat for the Salt Wash oilfield, which is located approximately 5.5 km southeast